ArctosDB/documentation-wiki/_how_to/How-to-Use-Issues-in-Arctos.markdown

  * Assign a [Label](https://github.com/ArctosDB/arctos/labels) to an Issue (see Guidance below).

  * Change the Status of an Issue.
 All resolved Issues should be marked as Closed.
+ * Upvote (use the 👍 option) Issues for prioritization.

 ### Guidance on Assigning [Milestones](https://github.com/ArctosDB/arctos/milestones)